-The pandemic has made this year challenging for all of us.
+The pandemic has made this time challenging for all of us.
 For self-employed professionals and small business owners, it continues to get more difficult every day.
-Uncertainty, loss of clients, financial responsibility, lack of guidance and simple peer-to-peer support -- mean that their entrepreneurial ventures may not make it through 2020.
+Uncertainty, loss of clients, financial responsibility, lack of guidance and simple peer-to-peer support -- mean that their entrepreneurial ventures may not make it through this crisis.

 To help small businesses and self-employed professionals overcome the challenges of the pandemic and reactivate the economy, in June 2020 we launched the Lockdown Economy.
 It is a global non-profit grassroots social-economic and educational movement.
 The United Nations has recognized it as an Acceleration Action for the Sustainable Development Goals.